dev-aritra/Xamarin_Samples/XF_GoogleMap/README.md

 ![demo](img/sc.png)

 ## How to develop
-Read the compleget guide here
+Read the compleget guide here<br/>
 https://medium.com/@dev.aritradas/using-custom-markers-and-latitude-longitude-bounds-in-google-maps-on-xamarin-forms-690babde96ff

 ### Using this repo